Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 #### Installation

 The installation follows along the routine of the QGIS Plugin dialog.
 As the tool is not part of the geo processing toolbox, it does not align to it in the menu, but users will find it from the drop down menu of "plugins" (under "Analysis" in later QGIS versions).
-From long lasting experience in introductionary courses on QGIS, the authors underline, that this is a considerable threshold for archaeologists, who are not working constantly with QGIS but only occasionally for carrying certain tasks.
+From long lasting experience in introductionary courses on QGIS, the authors underline, that this is a considerable threshold for archaeologists, who are not working constantly with QGIS but only occasionally in order to carry out certain tasks.
 Still, this sometimes slightly confusing arrangement of the plugins in the menu is an overall usability setting of QGIS and not an issue that the Point sampling tool is to be blamed for.

 #### Interface